 2-1-1 PrEP Is Approved by Public Health Agencies, Yet the U.S. Faces Challenges in Rollout

 The 2017 guidelines from the U.S. Centers for Disease Control and Prevention (CDC) recommend daily PrEP use for preventing HIV, not intermittent dosing.
 Hyman and other experts familiar with guideline updates say the CDC is likely to endorse 2-1-1 with its next guideline revisions, though it's unclear when that would be.
 International Antiviral Society-USA has also endorsed the 2-1-1 PrEP regimen as an option for MSM.
-The U.S. Preventive Services Task Force last year gave an "A" rating to 2-1-1 as a primary HIV prevention intervention.
+The U.S. Preventive Services Task Force last year gave an "A" rating to PrEP as primary HIV prevention intervention, but is calling for more research into 2-1-1 dosing before it can recommend it.

 The FDA, however, still has only approved PrEP for daily usage, although it has stated that it's legal and often routine for health care providers to recommend or prescribe medicines for "off-label," that is, alternate dosing to what is actually approved.